Analysis | Why Chinese and Indian Troops Are Clashing, Again

 2. How bad have things gotten?

-After weeks of skirmishes left scores of troops injured, the standoff entered a new more dangerous phase in mid-June when three Indian soldiers died in a violent clash with Chinese troops in the Galwan area.
-It was the first deaths on the border in four decades.
-The Chinese foreign ministry said two Indian soldiers had illegally crossed into Chinese territory twice on June 15 in a “serious violation” of the consensus reached between the two countries.
+After weeks of skirmishes left scores of troops injured, the standoff entered a new more dangerous phase in mid-June when 20 Indian soldiers died in a violent clash with Chinese troops in the Galwan area.
+A Chinese military spokesperson said there were casualties on both sides without elaborating.
+They were the first deadly clashes on the border in four decades.
+Days earlier it had appeared efforts to lower the temperature on both the diplomatic and military fronts were working, with the two sides indicating they were pulling back forces while talks continued.

 3. How old is the India-China border conflict?